wout/rosetta/docs/pluralization.md

     The `CategoryTags` annotation is used by the parser to check if the required category tags are all present in the pluralizable translations.
 If the annotation is not defined, the compiler will let you know.
-Since `zero` is optional, only include it if it should be required everywhere.
+Since `zero` is optional, only include it in the list if it should be required everywhere.

-!!! info
-    In some languages, `one` can be `0` or `1` (look at the `OneWithZeroOther` rule).
-If a custom rule should act in a similar way, include the `Rosetta::Pluralization::RelativeZero` module to avoid the hard fallback to `:zero` when `0` is given.

 In the initializer Rosetta created at setup, register the rule for one or more
 locales: